1962 Taurus Mountains Turkish Airlines F-27 crash

 On 8 March 1962, a Fairchild F-27 of Turkish Airlines registered as TC-KOP, crashed into Mount Medetsiz while en route from Ankara Esenboğa Airport (ESB/LTAC) to Adana Airport (ADA/LTAF), killing all eight passengers and three crew members on board.
 The aircraft was descending into Adana when it encountered cumulus clouds, leading the pilots to fly around them and change their altitude accordingly.
 It is believed that the pilots lost track of their location and altitude while doing so, causing the plane to crash into the bottom of an abyss at the mountain.
-The location of the wreckage and harsh weather conditions meant that rescue team wasn't able to reach the accident site until 11 March, while local villagers managed to reach it a day prior.
+The location of the wreckage and harsh weather conditions meant that the rescue team was not able to reach the accident site until 11 March, while local villagers managed to reach it a day prior.

 Aircraft and crew

 The aircraft involved in the accident was a Fairchild F-27 registered as TC-KOP with serial number 83.
 The aircraft had made its first flight in 1960 and had a valid airworthiness certificate.

 The captain and pilot in command of the flight was Nejat Aksan, while the co-pilot was Zülfikar Kaya.
 Emel Kiper was the sole cabin crew member on board.
 According to the final report, the crew was "properly licensed."